 Breach of contract can be material, partial, or anticipatory.

-An anticipatory breach is one where the plaintiff suspects that the offending party might breach a contract by doing or failing to do something that shows his intention not to complete their duties.
+- An anticipatory breach is one in which the plaintiff suspects that the offending party might breach a contract by doing or failing to do something that shows their intention not to complete their duties.
 Anticipatory breaches can be very difficult to prove in court.

-Defenses to a Breach of Contract Lawsuit
+Breach of Contract Defenses

-Mistake: An error committed by the defendant can't invalidate a contract and take away a breach of contract case, but if the defendant can prove that both parties made a mistake about the subject matter, it might be enough to invalidate the contract and this would serve as a defense.
+An error committed by the defendant can't invalidate a contract and take away a breach of contract case, but if the defendant can prove that both parties made a mistake about the subject matter, it might be enough to invalidate the contract and this would serve as a defense.

-Remedies for Breach of Contract
+Breach of Contract Remedies

 The plaintiff can be made whole in several ways if the other party is found to be in breach of a contract.
-In legal terms, this is called a remedy, and the most common remedy when one party is found to be in breach of a contract is monetary payment.
+In legal terms, this is called a remedy, and the most common remedy when one party is found to be in breach of a contract is a monetary payment.

 Some other common remedies for a loss resulting from a breach of contract include damages and injunctions.
 Damages are amounts of money that compensate the victim for any actual loss he suffered.
 Punitive damages involve extra money a court might tack on as a form of punishment if the breach of contract was particularly egregious and intentional.